marellocommerce/marello-application/README.md

 ![Marello-OroCommerce Single Instance overview](src/Marello/Bundle/OroCommerceBundle/Resources/doc/images/Marello-OroCommerce-Single-Instance-overview.png "Marello-OroCommerce Single Instance overview")

-The single instance setup will share a repository and we've configured a repository to do exact that.
-The public repository will only feature the Community Editions of Marello and OroCommerce without the CRM.
-However it is possible to install OroCRM Community edition with the setup, but does require additional dependencies.
-The repository can be found at https://github.com/marellocommerce/marello-orocommerce.
+The single instance setup will share a repository which will need to be configured with all the dependencies in order to work properly.
+The minimum and additional dependencies can be installed through composer.

 ##### Multiple Instance Setup